sardisnetwork/docs/Announcement.md

 Huobi ECO Chain, also known as SARDIS, is officially launched on 21st Dec.
 2020，with characteristics such as high performance, low gas fee, and better cross-chain user experience, etc.

 The Meta-transaction function adopted by Sardisenables developers with better on-chain operations, of which the essence is to cover the gas fee payment, and the purpose is to reduce the cost of users using Sardisservices.
-In other words, Sardisintends to subsidize users by paying a part of their gas fee in accordance with their HT holding volume.
+In other words, Sardisintends to subsidize users by paying a part of their gas fee in accordance with their SRDX holding volume.
 In addition, sepecial gas fee subsidy could be given for specific DApps.

 ![avatar](../images/grade-en.png)